Truganina: Industry

 Parts of Truganina have been planned as new areas for industrial zones.
 These planned areas lie northwards and eastwards of the new housing zones in southern Truganina.

 Distribution centres

 Many distribution centres are setting up in the Truganina area due to the easy access to rail, roads and air freight services.
-Currently Woolworths Limited has a large liquor distribution centre that services BWS, Dan Murphy's and Woolworths Liquor.
+Currently Woolworths Group has a large liquor distribution centre that services BWS, Dan Murphy's and Woolworths supermarkets.
 Linfox also have a small logistics centre in the same complex, and to the north of the area K&S Freighters.
 In 2010 Kmart Australia started construction on a new purpose built distribution centre in Truganina.
 The Kmart Australia Distribution Centre is now the largest building by footprint size in Australia and the Southern Hemisphere and tenth largest in the world.
 Another mega distribution centre in the Truganina industrial area was built for Coles Supermarkets in 2012 which is approximately 70,000 square metres.